paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-050-agricultural-credit.md

   (B) any State (including a political subdivision, agency, or instrumentality of the State); or

-  (C) any person, firm, association, or corporation; and
+  (C) any person, firm, association, or corporation;

-(10) establish and maintain a central office and field offices at such locations as the Authority may select.
+(10) establish and maintain a central office and field offices at such locations as the Authority may select; and

+(11) collect fees for the Delta Doctors program of the Authority and retain and expend those fees.

 **(f) Federal agency cooperation** A Federal agency shall—